 How we can help

-Wrongful death suits vary from state to state.
-In Alabama, simply being a family member of the deceased person doesn’t grant you the right to file a wrongful death claim against the responsible party.
-Only the decedent’s personal representative or closest surviving relative can file a claim in Alabama civil court.
-Additionally, the deceased person’s estate is only allotted two years to file a claim, under the Alabama statutes of limitations.
-That’s why it’s so important to speak with an experienced attorney right away.
+The rules for wrongful death lawsuits vary from state to state.
+In Alabama, simply being a family member of the deceased person doesn't grant you the right to file a wrongful death claim against the responsible party.
+Only the decedent's personal representative or closest surviving relative can file a claim in Alabama civil court.
+Additionally, the deceased person's estate is only allotted two years to file a claim, under the Alabama statutes of limitations.
+That's why it's so important to speak with an experienced attorney right away.

-If a loved one was killed because of someone else’s negligence or wrongdoing, contact Braswell Murphy LLC.
+If a loved one died because of someone else's negligence or wrongdoing, contact Braswell Murphy, LLC.
 We have experience handling wrongful death claims, and we have taken such cases to the Supreme Court of Alabama.
 You contact us online or call (866) 408-0950 to schedule a free, confidential consultation.